survivejs/webpack-book/manuscript/styling/02_separating_css.md

 ## Conclusion

 Our current setup separates styling from JavaScript neatly.
-Even though the technique is most valuable with CSS, it can be used to extract HTML templates or any other files types you might consume.
+Even though the technique is most valuable with CSS, it can be used to extract HTML templates or any other files types you consume.
 The hard part about `ExtractTextPlugin` has to do with its setup, but the complexity can be hidden behind an abstraction.

 To recap: